-In this article you will learn how to restore your Polkadot account either from your mnemonic phrase, your JSON file or a raw private key phrase in Polkadot-JS UI.
+In this article, you will learn how to restore your Polkadot account either from your mnemonic phrase, your JSON backup file, or a raw private key in Polkadot-JS UI.

 If you haven't installed the Polkadot extension yet, you can find download instructions here.

 We highly recommend that you add your accounts through the Polkadot browser extension, as it has many advantages: